wmfc7/2023D/README.md

 ## Acknowledgments

-Here,I would like to express my gratitude to the organizing committee of the 2023 National Undergraduate Electronics Design Contest for providing the competition topic, to my advisor Douzhe Li for his technical guidance, and to my teammates Shen Liu and Xinyi Duan for their substantial support in building the hardware circuits.
+Here,I would like to express my gratitude to the organizing committee of the 2023 National Undergraduate Electronics Design Contest for providing the competition problem, to my advisor Douzhe Li for his technical guidance, and to my teammates Shen Liu and Xinyi Duan for their substantial support in building the hardware circuits.